m3data/collective-futurecrafting/_posts/2025-01-09-introducing-collective-futurecrafting.md

 ## A Pattern Wanting to Be Born
 <img src="{{ site.baseurl }}/assets/images/posts/garden-image.jpg" alt="picture of green banana trees and tomato plants" class="blog-image">
 Sitting in my garden these past months, watching the interplay of sunlight through leaves and the dance of ecology, something has been crystallising.
-A pattern wanting to be born.
-A living practice that weaves together the threads of ancestral wisdom and emerging possibility.
+Patterns wanting to be born.

 This practice began whispering to me in the quiet moments between thoughts, in the spaces where past and future dance together.
 It spoke in the language of living systems—in fractal relationships and feedback loops, in the way mycelial networks thread through soil and stories thread through communities.
 Coming through me in my ritual practice.
 It spoke through me in both the mystical and the magical.

 Every morning when I enter my office and every Futurecrafting Friggsday in my garden, I close my eyes and take a deep breath, feeling into the Taurus of energy flowing around and through my body, picturing the energy of our Mother Earth pulsating through the mycorrhizal networks beneath me.
 The energy connecting through the soles of my feet, flowing up through my legs, into my torso, flowing through my arms and into the tips of my fingers, working its way up through the crown of my head, where a golden light shoots out and connects with a golden light coming from the sky.

-This ritual isn't mere metaphor—it's what a Shamanic teacher of mine <a href="https://www.martispiegelman.org/" target="_blank">Marti Spiegelman</a> calls a technology of consciousness, an ancient tool for attuning to and participating in the evolution of awareness itself.
+This ritual isn't mere metaphor—it's what one of my Shamanic teachers <a href="https://www.martispiegelman.org/" target="_blank">Marti Spiegelman</a> calls a technology of consciousness, an ancient tool for attuning to and participating in the evolution of awareness itself.
 These technologies, as old as human culture yet eternally renewed, are the original interfaces through which we've learned to navigate the subtle architectures of reality.

 As Marti teaches, consciousness is always evolving toward higher expressions of abundant life.
 Our role, as both vessels and stewards of this evolution, is to become competent practitioners of its organising principles.
 Through these embodied practices, we're not just observing the emergence of new possibilities—we're actively participating in their birth, becoming living bridges between ancestral wisdom and future flourishing.